-Applications for the academic year 2024-2025 will be due January 22, 2024 and be reviewed, first, by the department’s Visiting Scholars Committee and, then, by the full department at its February 2024 department meeting.
+Applications for the academic year 2024-2025 was due January 22, 2024 and are reviewed, first, by the department’s Visiting Scholars Committee and, then, by the full department at its February 2024 department meeting.
 The department is aware that many fellowship applications require a formal letter of invitation, but the department cannot make exceptions to the above dates and urges potential visiting scholars or fellows to plan accordingly.

 The department gives preference for appointments of 12 months’ duration; Visiting Scholars are not accepted for less than 6 months, and the absolute minimum is three months.
 Extensions to the initial appointment are rarely granted.